guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 And the trained model predict class-A for data-3.
 So the noise data here is data-3 by our method.

 If we do not remove data-3, the model prediction for new data that is the most similar to data-3 will be class-B, which is wrong.
+The new data is more similar to data-3 than data-1/data-2.

 If we remove data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.